albertoggago/full-stack-backend-code-challenge/README.md

 # Sportdec coding challenge

+## Instructions

+ALBERTO JOSE GARCIA GAGO

+### App .
+WEB

+Created in Angular 4 and node.js

+Steps for Run:

+1 - npm install // install all dependences of project

+2 - ng serve  // for run

+3 - ng build  // for create build

+### Server

+Created in Python 2.7.12

+Cause of problems with api twitter, I create a small server in python for get tweets information

+You must create before file:
+keys.json
+with this information:
+{
+	"consumer_key" : "<consumer key of twitter>",
+	"consumer_secret" : "<consumer secret key of twitter>" }

+Run server with:

+ python serverTwitter.py 8000 localhost

 ## Introduction
 Welcome to the coding challenge for developers interested in __backend__ roles in Sportdec.
 It's not an against-the-clock time challenge - you can complete it at home in your own time.

-Ideally you will return your submission in __within 7 days__ - the sooner you get your submission back to us, the more quickly we can progress your application to interview stage.
+keys.Ideally you will return your submission in __within 7 days__ - the sooner you get your submission back to us, the more quickly we can progress your application to interview stage.

 ## The Challenge